• Skip to primary navigation

 • Rinse and chop the kale, removing the stems.
 Place in the crockpot.

-• Chop the potatoes, onions, and garlic, then place over the kale.
+• Chop the potatoes, onions, and garlic, then place in the crockpot.

 • Break up or slice the Italian sausage, and place on top.